 That is the philosophy that drives this blog.
 How can we make the best use of what we have?
 If I only have ten minutes to exercise, how can I maximize it?
 If I only have ten bucks to spend at the grocery store, how can I stretch them farthest?
-Are my ten dollars best spent on ten boxes of processed boxed pasta or one package of whole wheat pasta along with some olive oil and spices that won’t put me in the hospital ten years from now?
-How about a new coffee table?
-Should we buy the $99 version that will last five years tops with our three rambunctious kids, or drop the dough on a solid oak table that I can resurface when they’re teenagers and never need to replace, but that can soon provide the foundation of a fort for our visiting grandkids?
 These are the sorts of questions that good stewards ask.

-Sonja is a stay-at-home mom who also teaches piano lessons out of our home.
-She is passionate about investing in people, whether in meaningful conversation while walking with her girlfriends, or having young ladies over to learn how to sew a potholder and talk about the Bible.
+Sonja is a stay-at-home mom who also teaches piano lessons and music.
+She is passionate about investing in people, whether in meaningful conversation while walking with friends, or having young ladies over to learn how to sew a potholder and talk about the Bible.
 She loves to experiment with the standard American diet recipes and “healthify” them for the fam.
-She rarely sits down, but when she does, it’s either to teach a piano lesson, work on the blog, or eat dinner.
+Sitting is hard for her, but when she does, it’s either to teach a piano lesson, work on the blog, or eat dinner.

 But in all these things, we firmly believe in having fun.
 Laugh.
 Be happy.
 We’re hardly silly people, but we are happy.
 Consistent, deep-seated happiness in a world as sad and serious as our own is supernatural, a gift from God who gives good things.
 We are more effective and productive when we are happy, and more fun to be around (not that we’ve arrived, but we’re trying to get there….).
 So whether we’re shopping, working out, or hanging out, we have the goal to have fun in the process.